By Janelle Wetzstein

 - On holidays or really warm days, Doran Beach gets crowded, and when the parking lots fill, rangers will turn visitors away.
 On those days, plan to arrive before 11 a.m. or after 3 p.m. to get parking.
 Parking is $7 or free for Regional Parks members.

 - Lifeguards are not on duty at Doran, so please use caution in the ocean and don't leave children unsupervised.

-Janelle Wetzstein is a marketing specialist at Sonoma County Regional Parks.
+Janelle Wetzstein is a former marketing specialist at Sonoma County Regional Parks.

 Note: This post was originally published in 2018.